Bariesel/Sobel-Edge-Detection/README.md

 > ✅ Signals like `valid_in`, `valid_out`, `pixel_in`, `pixel_out`, `sobel_done` are tracked to verify correct behavior over time.

 ---

-Let me know if you’d like help generating or annotating the waveform image for clarity!

 ## 📚 Documentation